cfloersch/AnsibleVault/README.md

 ansible-vault create foo.yml
 ```

 First you will be prompted for a password.
-The password used with vault currently must
-be the same for all files you wish to use together at the same time.

-After providing a password, the tool will launch its built in editor.
-Once you are done
+After providing a password, the tool will
-with the editor session, the file will be saved as encrypted data.
+launch its built in editor.
+Once you are done with the editor session, the file will be
+saved as encrypted data.

 Editing Encrypted Files